everx-labs/everdev/docs/work_with_contracts.md

-# Deploy and call your contracts with tondev
+# Deploy and call your contracts with TONDev
-In this article, you learn how to deploy a contact with tondev.
-For a demonstration of the tondev functionality, this topic describes how to deploy a multi-signature contract with two custodians, which confirm a transaction to transfer funds from a surf wallet to another surf wallet account.
+In this article, you will learn how to work with a contact in TONDev.

+For demonstration of TONDev functionality, this topic describes how to deploy a multi-signature contract with two custodians, which confirm a transaction to transfer funds from this wallet to another wallet account.

 ## Preparing the contract deployment environment

-1. To deploy the contract in the Developer network, install the TON Surf application on your mobile device and receive the developer’s tokens (Rubies).
-You need to have them on your developer’s account to pay for deployment of the contracts.
+1. To deploy the contract in the Developer network, you need to have a wallet with tokens, that you will use to prepay the initial deploy operation.
+Surf can help us with that.

+ Install the TON Surf application on your mobile device.
 To get Rubies in the TON Surf mobile application:
     1. Click the Settings icon in the upper left corner and select Advanced settings.
 Note: The TON Surf application downloaded from App Store or Google Play should be installed on your mobile device.
     2. In TON Surf, enable the Developer mode:
           1. Click the Setting icon in the upper left corner.